Dorian

 But he didn’t.

 The first kiss was a mistake.
 The second was surrender.
-The rest happened in a blur of steam and skin, towel on the floor, and they were back in the shower water rushing over them like a flood; they didn’t resist.
-Their bodies moved like muscle memory—two people trying to recreate a feeling that didn’t exist anymore.
+It wasn’t passion, just habit.
+Familiar warmth pretending to be love.
+Next they were back in the shower water rushing over them like a flood.
+Their bodies moved with muscle memory, trying to recreate a feeling that didn’t exist anymore.

 For a few breathless moments, Dorian felt okay.